Bittyworld/BittyWorld/README.md

 3. **Social Interaction**
    - Real-time, all-channel chat enables cross-room communication and community building.
-   - Players can like, comment, and share highlights, with top moments earning additional $BIT rewards.
+   - Players can like, comment, and share highlights, with top moments earning additional $BITTY rewards.

 4. **Token Economy & Rewards**
-   - $BIT tokens are earned for kills, leaderboard rankings, event participation, and social contributions.
+   - $BITTY tokens are earned for kills, leaderboard rankings, event participation, and social contributions.
    - Buyback wallet sustains the reward pool, with periodic repurchases and community-driven governance.
-   - $BIT is used for premium skins, power-ups, custom rooms, and on-chain voting.
+   - $BITTY is used for premium skins, power-ups, custom rooms, and on-chain voting.

 5. **Governance & Community**
-   - $BIT holders vote on new features, maps, and events, shaping the future of BittyWorld.
+   - $BITTY holders vote on new features, maps, and events, shaping the future of BittyWorld.
    - Transparent reporting and on-chain analytics ensure trust and long-term engagement.

 ## Technical Architecture

 - **Frontend**: React/Next.js, Phaser.js for game rendering, Solana Web3.js for wallet integration.
 - **Backend**: Node.js/Express, WebSocket for real-time sync, PostgreSQL & Redis for data.
-- **Smart Contracts**: Rust & Anchor on Solana, managing $BIT distribution, buyback, and governance.
+- **Smart Contracts**: Rust & Anchor on Solana, managing $BITTY distribution, buyback, and governance.
 - **Decentralized Storage**: Arweave for battle snapshots and chat logs.
 - **Infrastructure**: Docker, Kubernetes, QuickNode RPC for high performance.